 A study of the contemporary trend of revisionary fiction.
 This course explores a number of paired texts-one in the pair has been traditionally identified as a classic text in English literature and the other is a 20th century revision.
 Examples of texts include the Brother Grimm's fairy tales and Carter's The Bloody Chamber, Defoe's Robinson Crusoe and Coetzee's Foe, Bronte's Jane Eyre and Rhy's Wide Sargasso Sea.
-Prerequisite: ENWR 102.
+Prerequisite: ENWR 102 and ENLE 200 or consent of instructor.
 Offered at the discretion of the department.

-ENLT 323 Renaissance English Literature
+ENLT 323 Renaissance English Literature 3 Cr

 A study of literature written in Britain during the 16th and 17th centuries, which accompanied the spread of humanism, an emergent nationalism, and the civil strife of the latter period.
 Principle genres include drama and poetry.
 Representative authors include Sir Thomas More, Edmund Spenser, Sir Philip Sidney, Christopher Marlowe, William Shakespeare, Amelia Lanier, the Metaphysical and Cavalier poets, Lady Mary Wroth, and John Milton.
-Prerequisites: ENWR 102 and ENLE 200.
+Prerequisites: ENWR 102 and ENLE 200 or consent of instructor.